Barbering Schools in Alabama

 Barbers must renew by the last day of their birth month during even-numbered years.
 Alabama recently began allowing online renewals.
 No continuing education hours are required for other standard beauty practitioner licenses in Alabama as long as your cosmetology license is renewed on time.
 If your license is expired for three or more years, you must re-take the practical exam.
 The cost is $80 to renew on time, or $130 if you are renewing late.

 The job outlook for barbers is very positive in Alabama.
-Between 2012 and 2022, O*Net expects job openings for barbers to increase by 11%.
+Between 2018 and 2028, O*Net expects job openings for barbers to increase by 4%.
 This job growth is in line with the national average (O*Net, 2012).
 The job outlook may improve as more men seek out barbering services and barber shops begin taking root in Alabama.
 Salaries for Alabama barbers are dependent on your level of experience, your work environment, and your reputation.
 O*Net reports that the average salary for an Alabama barber is $31,270 per year (Bureau of Labor Statistics, 2020).
 For many barbers, tips are a significant part of their income.
 Like many other states, Alabama has strict requirements for barbers.
 The Alabama Board of Cosmetology and Barbering regulates the licensure and experience of barbers.
 Barbers in Alabama must have at least 1,000 hours of training at an approved cosmetology school, except in Jefferson and Mobile counties, where 1,500 hours are required.